Luke Herrmann

-Luke John Herrmann (born Lutz Johann Wolfgang Maximilian Hermann; 9 March 1932 – 9 September 2016) was a British art historian who was an expert on the art of J.M.W.
-Turner.
+Luke John Herrmann (born Lutz Johann Wolfgang Maximilian Hermann; 9 March 1932 – 9 September 2016) was a British art historian who was an expert on the art of J. M. W. Turner.

 Early life

 Herrmann was born on 9 March 1932 in Berlin into a German Jewish family.
 He was educated in England at Westminster School and at the University of Oxford.

 Career

-Herrmann worked at the Illustrated London News where he got to know the editor Bruce Ingram who was a prominent art collector and under whose guidance he began to collect English watercolour paintings in the 1950s.
-After Ingram's death in 1963, Herrmann inherited over 30 pictures from him which he donated to a selection of British art galleries in 2002.
+Herrmann briefly worked at the Illustrated London News.
+While there, he got to know editor Bruce Ingram, who was a prominent art collector and under whose guidance he began to collect English watercolour paintings in the 1950s.
+After Ingram's death in 1963, Herrmann inherited over 30 pictures from him, which he donated to a selection of British art galleries in 2002.
 He later worked at the Ashmolean Museum.

 Personal life

 In 1965, Herrmann married Georgina (née Thompson); she would go on to become a notable archaeologist of Western Asia.
 Together they had two sons.

 Herrmann died on 9 September 2016.